 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Basil vs. Cheddar Cheese — In-Depth Nutrition Comparison
+Basil vs. Cheese — In-Depth Nutrition Comparison

 Compare

-Summary of differences between Basil and Cheddar Cheese
+Summary of differences between basil and cheese

-• Basil has less Saturated Fat.
+• Basil has less saturated fat.

 These are the specific foods used in this comparison Basil, fresh and Cheese, cheddar.